neuralpain/qbactivator/README.md

 ## Ongoing development

 - A more comprehensive AIO to correctly embed the patch file into the script.
-I encountered some issues with AveYo's [Compressed2Text](https://github.com/AveYo/Compressed2TXT) script.
+I encountered some issues with AveYo's [Compressed2Text](https://github.com/AveYo/Compressed2TXT) script that I am currently trying to work around.
 - Better automated error handling for any misses in the file restoration process

 ## Credits